ZackMason/ActuallyAGameEngine/README.md

 ## Why doesn't `static_mesh_t` handle loading from files but `skeleton_model_t` does?

-Loading models from files should Ideally be handled by the user because there are lots of different ways to handle all of the textures, it would shoe horn the programmer into a design which they might not want. `skeleton_mesh_t` exisits if you do not want to use `skeleton_model_t` or you can implement you're own.
-TODO { Explain more }
+Loading models from files should Ideally be handled by the user because there are lots of different ways to handle all of the textures, it would shoe horn the programmer into a design which they might not want. `skeleton_mesh_t` exisits if you do not want to use `skeleton_model_t` or you can implement your own.

 ## Why no editor